rogueai/terraform-provider-portainer/README.md

 Currently, the provider is able to manage only Swarm environments, with plain docker compose environments being next in line.

 There are quite a few missing things: Environment Variables are not mapped, and the same applies for Resource Control attributes.

+## Available Resources

+These are the resources that are currently being worked on:

+- Stack
+- Secret

 ## Examples